architectdevops7/devops-k8s/K8s-cluster/README-Cluster-Access.md

 ### Step5: (Optional) Set up port forwarding or VPN:
 ```
-If you need to access services running in the Kubernetes cluster from your local machine, you can set up port forwarding or use a VPN to connect securely to the cluster.
+If you need to access services running in the Kubernetes cluster from your local machine,<br>
+you can set up port forwarding or use a VPN to connect securely to the cluster.
 ```